 Although you can download the Citra Emulator app from the Play Store at no cost to you, there is a paid Premium version offered as an in-app purchase.
 It costs about $5 and unlocks a few special features like a dark theme and texture filtering.

 The real benefit of Citra Premium is supporting the developers.
 They’ve been working on Citra for years on their own time.
-By supporting them, you can rest assured that the app will continued to be updated in the future!
+By supporting them, you can rest assured that the app will continue to be updated in the future!

 It’s clear that the Citra team wants to deliver a fantastic product to fans of Citra on other platforms.
-They are consistently updating the app (at the time of writing this, last update was 01/26/2021).
+They are consistently updating the app (at the time of writing this, the last update was 05/08/2021).
 Although the app is still in early access, it seems to be working great.
-And you can be sure that even after the app moves out of its this phase, Citra Team is going to be doing everything they can to improve and enhance the emulator for its users.
+And you can be sure that even after the app moves out of this phase, Citra Team is going to be doing everything they can to improve and enhance the emulator for its users.